-Lipohydroxy acid is a BHA, and BHAs do cause the skin to become sensitive to the sun.
-However, lipohydroxy acid's antioxidant properties actually increase the skin's tolerance to the sun's rays.
-In other words, lipohydroxy acid can make the skin less likely to burn, while other acids increase the skin's sensitivity to the sun.
+Lipohydroxy acid is a BHA, and BHAs most likely do not cause the skin to become sensitive to the sun.
+Lipohydroxy acid in particular has antioxidant properties that may actually increase the skin's tolerance to the sun's rays.
+In other words, lipohydroxy acid may make the skin less likely to burn.

 Efficacy of Lipohydroxy Acid

-There are two studies investigating the effect lipohydroxy acid has on acne.
+There are three studies investigating the effect lipohydroxy acid has on acne.

-Expand to read details of these two studies
+Expand to read details of these three studies

 A 2009 study published in the Journal of Cosmetic Dermatology compared the ability of 3% lipohydroxy acid to that of 5% benzoyl peroxide to clear acne.
 This study was performed with 80 participants applying either the lipohydroxy acid or benzoyl peroxide treatment twice daily for 12 weeks.
 The researchers found that benzoyl peroxide was slightly more effective than lipohydroxy acid, as it was able to clear 47% of inflammatory acne lesions, such as papules, pustules, nodules, and cysts, while lipohydroxy acid cleared 44% of inflammatory lesions.
 As for non-inflammatory lesions like whiteheads and blackheads, benzoyl peroxide cleared 23% and lipohydroxy acid cleared 19% of lesions.2